dhoer/chef-windows_home/README.md

 ## Usage

-Include windows_home as a dependency to use windows_home resource.
+Include `windows_home` as a dependency to use resource.

 ### windows_home

-Creates and populates the user's home directory (e.g. C:\\Users\\{username}).
+Generates user's home directory (e.g. C:\\Users\\{username}).

-Note that user will have to be created before calling windows_home.
+Note the user will have to be created before calling windows_home.
 If you are not able to create a file under home directory, then make sure you have the appropriate group permissions.

 #### Actions